sbrunk/jena-android/README.md

  * jena-spatial
  * jena-text

-External dependencies that rely on things from conflicting namespaces are shaded into a single jar in the module that depends on them, and the dependencies on the original libraries are removed.
-All other dependencies are **not** included but are kept as dependency in the modified pom file.
-E.g. the jar of jena-android-iri contains xerces and xml-apis as they use or define things in javax.xml, but not slf4j, which is kept as a dependency.
-The internal dependencies of the Jena modules are overwritten, so jena-android-arq contains jena-arq but depends on jena-android-core instead of jena-core directly.

-Now, in your Android project, add a dependency to the library.
+### Managed Dependencies
+If you use a build tool with dependency management such as Gradle, Maven or SBT, you can now just add a dependency to one of the libraries in your Android project.
 E.g. if you use gradle add the following to your build.gradle:

 ```groovy
 repositories {